dragoman3/DrugLibrary/Rocuronium.md

 - Adequate depth of anesthesia must be maintained to minimize the risk of awareness during paralysis.

 ## Indications [^1]
-- Rapid sequence induction and intubation (opens vocal cords, improves laryngoscopy view).
+- [[DrugLibrary/Rapid Sequence Induction|Rapid Sequence Induction]] and intubation (opens vocal cords, improves laryngoscopy view).
 - Maintenance of neuromuscular block during surgery.
 - Alternative to succinylcholine in situations where a rapid onset is required without the associated side effects of depolarizing agents.